NatronGitHub/NatronGitHub.github.io/about.md

 ### What can Natron do?

 Natron is a powerful digital compositor capable of handling a multitude of VFX and post-production tasks.
-Natron's capabilities include but are not limited to:
+Natron's capabilities include (but are not limited to):

 - Linear node-based workflow
 - 32bit/channel floating-point linear processing pipeline